Workspaces Implementation

 Writes made to a database from a workspace with an R/W attachment will appear on workspaces with R/O attachments almost instantaneously.
 Sub-second replication latency is typical.
 This is because SingleStore does not require writes to go to object storage before being available on other workspaces for read queries.
 The transaction log tail is sent to the replica and applied there asynchronously in real time.
 Thus, R/W-R/O sync is eventually made consistent.

-All new writes to a database are replicated immediately, allowing workspaces with R/O attachments to serve real-time workloads without waiting for data to load or going through complex ETL processes.
+All new writes to a database are typically replicated immediately, allowing workspaces with R/O attachments to serve real-time workloads without waiting for data to load or going through complex ETL processes.

 When attaching a database to a workspace as R/O all new data written will be replicated to the new workspace.
 When sizing the workspace ensure that the selected size can accommodate the size of the working data set.
 A very small workspace attaching a database with a large working set will not have sufficient resources to process the incoming replication stream or reads against the database.
 For example, if a rowstore table is replicated to a small R/O workspace, replay on the R/O workspace will stop once the memory limit is reached, and the database can become unrecoverable.
 If replay stops, then eventually the write-side may also stop.
 An atomic write for two databases within a single workspace is not supported.